ethanxu8/ethanxu8/README.md

 ### Hi there 👋

-Welcome to my Github profile!
-My name is Ethan, a data and coding enthusiast that is passioante about entreprenurship and biotechnology.
+Welcome to my GitHub profile!
+My name is Ethan, a student passionate about Data Analytics, Product Management, and entrepreneurship.

 ...
-Currently in the process of enhancing my portfolio and improving my theoretical knowledge of programming.
+Currently a Market Analyst intern at 911 Supply and exploring entrepreneurship (e-commerce and investment analysis).

 <p align="left">
   <a href="https://www.linkedin.com/in/ethan-xu8/"><img src="https://img.shields.io/badge/Connect%20on%20Linkedin!-0077b5" alt="LinkedIn"></a>